wp-plugins/php-snippets/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create a new post or page
 1. Notice the new `<?php` button in the TinyMCE toolbar -- click it to get a list of available PHP Snippets, then select the one you want to insert it into your post.
+1. Optionally, configure your custom snippet directory under the Settings --> PHP Snippets directory and put in the /full/path/to/your/directory

 == Frequently Asked Questions ==

+= My Snippets are not showing up!=

+Make sure your files use the `.snippet.php` extension and that you have correctly configured your PHP Snippets directory under *Settings --> PHP Snippets*.
+The directory has to be a *full* path, e.g. `/home/myuser/public_html/snippets`

+Only `*.snippet.php` files inside your PHP Snippet directory _OR_ inside of an immediate subfolder will be selectable.
+Deeper hierarchies are not supported.

+= What information needs to be in the Snippet header? =

+Your Snippets should include an information header in the same way that WordPress plugins and themes, but it's much simplified.
+Include a *Description:* and a *Shortcode:* to indicate a description and a sample shortcode, respectively.

+`
+/*
+Description: Generates a link to a post or page based on its ID.
+Shortcode: [link id=123]Click here[/link]
+*/`

+Look at the examples in the `php-snippets/snippets` directory for some examples.

+= What inputs does my Snippet get? =

+Anything you pass in your shortcode will be passed to your Snippet.
+E.g. `[mySnippet x="123" y="Llama"]` will make the variables `$x` and `$y` available in your Snippet.
+The `$content` variable is reserved for when you use a _full_ tag, e.g. `[mySnippet]My content goes here[/mySnippet]

+= What should my Snippet output? =

+Your code doesn't _have_ to output anything -- maybe you just want to execute some stuff on the back-end.
+But if you want to return something, you should _print_ it.
+That means you can easily include HTML.

 = There's a Bug in the Plugin! =

 Check to make sure the bug is actually in the plugin and not in one of your Snippets.
-This plugin acts mostly as a pass-through, and the error messages should be confined to your code, not mine.
-But if there's something goofy going on, please let me know.
+This plugin acts mostly as a pass-through, and the error messages should be confined to your code (hopefully not mine).
+If there's something goofy going on, please let me know by filing a [bug report](http://code.google.com/p/wordpress-php-snippets/issues/list).

 == Screenshots ==

-Coming...
+1. Use the TinyMCE button to launch the "Snippet Selector" in a thickbox.
+2. Select any of the listed PHP Snippets to have its sample shortcode inserted into your post

 == Changelog ==

+= 0.6 =

+Worked out some bugs, cleaned this thing up for the prom.

 = 0.5 =
 * Initial release